tegacodes/Dark-Ecology-Studio/work-reading-schedule.md

 * PDF of guides for printing due friday.
 * Winner, L. (1986).
 Do Artifacts have Politics?
 The whale and the reactor: a search for limits in an age of high technology.
 Chicago, University of Chicago Press, 19-39

 ##6.
-10th Oct - Project work
+10th Oct
+Sound ethnographies

-* Lecture: Sound ethnographies
+* Lecture:
 * Field trip reflections and discussion.
 * Reading discussion.
 * Printing guides.
-* Sound work concept and proposal preparations.
+* Sound work concept and proposal preparation studio.
-* Studio time.

 *Homework due for next week*

 * Reading
 * Write and publish a 300 word response to the three field trip visits on your blog.
 * Prepare the concept for your sound piece and work on it.
 Come prepared to discuss your progress in a crit next week.
 Prepare sketches and a 1 paragraph description of your project.
 You should include a plan for curating and exhibiting your work.
 If you need to consult with Victoria Estok, she is available for consultation with you.